max3-2/pybudgetbook/README.md

 - Continous UX improvements

+## A Note on Language Settings
+Grouping may error, just set lang and rerun
+Dont feedback to prevent chaos

+New language: see contributing.
+Patterns (at least gen), default groups (may be empty)

 ## Tutorial
 To get started, you will need a receipt from a supermarket.
 A main criterion in the current state is that the items have a price with a tax class connected,